Hilaire Belloc and G. K. Chesterton: Early collaboration

 The two met regularly for the first several years of the 20th century, spending significant time in bars on Fleet Street, particularly El Vino.
 At the time, Belloc and his wife Elodie lived in Chelsea, just a few yards from the Battersea Bridge.
 On the opposite side of the Thames, Chesterton and his wife Frances lived in Battersea.
-Chesterton indicated the two homes on a sketch map of London, with the centrally-located pub where they collaborated indicated with the phrase "beer excellent".
+Chesterton indicated the two homes on a sketch map of London, with the centrally-located pub where they collaborated, indicated only with the phrase "beer excellent".
 The first collaboration between the two was a short book entitled The Great Inquiry.
 (Note: Full title: The Great Inquiry: Faithfully Reported by Hilaire Belloc and Ornamented with Sharp Cuts Drawn on the Spot by G. K. Chesterton) Published in 1903, the book was a political mockery of Tariff Reform and was incredibly unsuccessful, selling only thirty-five copies.

 In 1904, the pair were regular attendees of a series of luncheons at the Mont Blanc hosted by Edward Garnett, where they interacted with other literary figures in London at the time, including Joseph Conrad, Edward Thomas, Ford Madox Ford, and John Galsworthy.
 The same year, Chesterton published The Napoleon of Notting Hill, which he dedicated to Belloc.
 Pearce argues that book's eponymous "Napoleon", Adam Wayne, is based largely on Belloc.
-Belloc's first novel Emmanuel Burden, published the same year, (Note: Although the book itself was published in 1904, the narrative was published as a serial in The Speaker prior.) marked the second collaboration between the two, again written by Belloc and illustrated by Chesterton.
+Belloc's first novel Emmanuel Burden, also published the same year, (Note: Although the book itself was published in 1904, the narrative was published as a serial in The Speaker prior.) marked the second collaboration between the two, again written by Belloc and illustrated by Chesterton.
 A satire of the interrelationship between imperialism and global capitalism, the book was well-received; it went on to influence Rupert Brooke considerably and Lord Basil Blackwood, upon first reading it, referred to it as Belloc's masterpiece.
 Belloc himself, however, later recounted that he believed Chesterton's illustrations superior to the prose.
 In October, Belloc asked Chesterton to be godfather to his fifth and final child, baptised Peter Gilbert in Chesterton's honour.

 When Chesterton published the essays that later became Heretics throughout 1904, Belloc was thrilled.
 When the book was finally published the following year, he wrote that "it is the only book of yours I have read right through".